 Côtes de Provence, France

-Château de Selle is located in the Côtes de Provence appellation, located inland on limestone hillsides, enjoying abundant sunshine.
+Château de Selle is first estate acquired by Marcel Ott, located in the Côtes de Provence appellation inland on limestone hillsides.
 The proportion of stone in the soil is 40 to 50 percent, making it an arid soil and, despite the presence of some extremely fertile clay deposits, yields are low.
-Château de Selle has an area of 140 hectares, of which 64 hectares are planted.
+Château de Selle has an area of 345 acres, of which 160 acres are planted and where the average vine age is 22 years.
 Year after year, the cultivated area of the estate wins over part of the rocky terrain.
 The earth is mechanically tilled while retaining a natural balance, the original proportion of stone being maintained after crushing.
 The crushing process is carried out on a yearly basis.

 This pairs well with flambéed or glazed monkfish with vegetables, grilled poultry in a sauce, or fruit desserts.

 Varietals: 58% Grenache, 28% Cinsault, 7% Mourvedre, 7% Syrah